Heading to Gay Brighton (England) for the first time, we knew we were in for a treat.

 Another hotel in Brighton popular with gay travellers is the Amsterdam hotel.
 This hotel was refurbished in 2021 and is just a 1 minute walk from the beach (on the seafront).

 All rooms have an en-suite walk-in shower room, a flat-screen TV with Freeview digital channels, and tea and coffee making facilities.
 Some rooms have views over Brighton’s famous pier, the beach, and the seafront.

 New Steine Hotel 4*

-The New Steine Hotel is an elegant and fashionable five-storey Georgian Townhouse in central Brighton.
+Our final gay friendly hotel in Brighton is the New Steine Hotel, this is an elegant and fashionable five-storey Georgian Townhouse in central Brighton.